fridaybabe/bash-projets/README.md

 2. Shell program to read two numbers and display all the odd numbers between those two numbers.
 3. Shell script to collect System information and display.
 4. Shell script using Nested for loops.
-5. Shell script ehich takes its argument, the name of file, whose contents should writes to standard output with each line prefixed by line number.
+5. Shell script which takes its argument, the name of file, whose contents should writes to standard output with each line prefixed by line number.
 Appropriate error messages are produced if the argument if not a file.